 The Hubert Bals Fund was founded in 1988 and named after the first director of International Film Festival Rotterdam: Hubert 'Huub' Bals.

 In 1972, Hubert Bals founded the International Film Festival Rotterdam and became its first director, until his death in 1988.
 During the first festival years, the plan to establish a film fund already existed.
-The idea was to help filmmakers - mainly from the so-called Third World - to get their film projects off the ground.
+The idea was to help filmmakers - mainly from what was then called the Third World - to get their film projects off the ground.
 After Bals' sudden death in 1988, it was decided to name the fund in his honour and so the Hubert Bals Fund was born.

-It was Bals' strong belief that the masters of cinema and innovative filmmaking were not to be expected from the Western world, but from 'developing countries' and the so-called Third World.
+It was Bals' strong belief that the masters of cinema and innovative filmmaking were not to be expected from the Western world, but from 'developing countries'.
 In the past decades of the Hubert Bals Fund’s existence, the fund has stayed true to his vision.
-It still focuses on supporting remarkable or urgent feature films by innovative and talented filmmakers from Africa, Asia, Latin America, the Middle East and parts of Eastern Europe.
+It still focuses on supporting feature films by filmmakers from Africa, Asia, Latin America, the Middle East, and parts of Eastern Europe.

 Over the years, many HBF-funded films have premiered at major international film festivals, often taking home prestigious awards.
 The list of prizes won by HBF-funded films is extensive, please find a selection of highlights below.